-EMPLOYMENT AND SEPARATION AGREEMENTS
+EMPLOYMENT AND SEPARATION

-Named executive officers serve at the will of the Board of Directors.
-This enables us to remove a named executive officer whenever it is in the best interests of the Company, with full discretion to decide on an appropriate severance package (except for benefits that have vested or in the case of a change in control).
-When a named executive officer is removed from his or her position, the Compensation Committee exercises its business judgment in considering whether to approve a severance arrangement in light of all relevant circumstances, including how long the officer was with the Company, past accomplishments and reasons for separation.
+Named executive officers serve at the will of the Board.
+This enables the Board to remove a named executive officer whenever it is in the best interests of the Company, with full discretion of the Compensation Committee to decide on an appropriate severance package (except for benefits that have vested or in the case of a change in control).
+When a named executive officer is removed from his or her position, the Compensation Committee exercises its business judgment in considering whether to approve a severance arrangement in light of all relevant circumstances, including how long the officer was with the Company, past accomplishments and the reasons for separation.

 The Company's severance policy in the U.S. generally provides severance for management-level salaried employees who are separated from the Company involuntarily, including named executive officers, only if the individual signs a release of claims against the Company.
 For separations due to a reduction in force, the amount of severance provided by the policy is the greater of 26 weeks of base pay or the number of weeks of base pay identified in the severance schedule based on years of service.
-This amount is paid out over the severance period, with continued full benefits.
+This amount is paid out over the severance period, with continued benefits (excluding disability, 401(k) and supplemental savings contributions).
 For involuntary separations other than a reduction in force or for cause, severance payments generally are equal to three months of base pay, paid as a lump sum.
 Officer separation agreements include a covenant not to engage in activity that is detrimental to the Company.

-Mr. Blodgett is currently entitled to the same severance benefits as other Xerox Services employees in the U.S. This benefit is based on two weeks of severance for each year of service, with a maximum of 10 weeks of severance, paid over the severance period.
-Mr. Blodgett would be entitled to the Company policy described above, instead of the Xerox Services severance benefit, if the Company were to enforce his non-compete and non-solicitation agreement.
+Mr. Blodgett was entitled to the same severance benefits as other Xerox Services executives in the U.S. For separations due to a reduction in force, the amount of severance provided by the policy was a maximum of 26 weeks of base pay, paid out over the severance period, with continued full benefits (excluding disability, 401(k) and supplemental savings contributions).
+Mr. Blodgett would have been entitled to the Company severance benefit described above, instead of the Xerox Services severance benefit, if the Company were to enforce his non-compete and non-solicitation agreement.
+Mr. Blodgett did not receive benefits under these severance policies.
+Ms. Mikells is also a party to a special severance arrangement in the event her employment is terminated by the Company other than for cause during her first four years of employment, as described above under Named Executive Officers with Unique Compensation Arrangements, Upon the expiration of this severance arrangement, Ms. Mikells will be covered by any standard severance policy in effect at that time.
 For further information, see the Potential Payments Upon Termination or Change in Control table.